galabovaa/CMakeHighsFetchContent/README.md

 # CMakeHighs

-A repository to demonstrate how to use the HiGHS library from another CMake project using FetchContest.
+A repository to demonstrate how to use the HiGHS library from another CMake project using FetchContent.